Irfananik/crypto-world/README.md

-Crypto Cafe is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
+Crypto world is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
 Visitors can browse through the top 50 Crypto Currencies.
 Visitors can see details of a coin by clicking on the coin card.